How to Create an Accounting Statement in Google Docs?

 At the end of the accounting period, your unadjusted trial balance is prepared.
 This is done by totaling all your company's debit and credit accounts, and by calculating your total balance.
 Make sure that your company debits balance with your company credits to justify your financial report.

 4. Create Your Adjusting entries

 After you input your entries, it is time you adjust your entries.
-Make sure that your financial statements only contain relevant information to a particular period.
+Make sure that your only statement contain relevant information to a particular period.
 This includes your deferrals, accruals, missing transaction adjustments, and tax adjustments.
 Your deferrals consist of the money you spend before seeing any results from your revenue, while your accruals don't immediately record with your revenue.
 Next is your missing transaction adjustments that help you trace forgotten transaction in your bookkeeping and your tax adjustments that account your depreciation and tax deductions.

 5. State Your Adjusted Trial Balance